-Constipation occurs when your bowel movements become less frequent (fewer than three times per week) or are difficult to pass.
+If your bowel movements become less frequent (fewer than three times per week) or are difficult to pass, you may be experiencing constipation.
 This decrease in bowel movements can last for several weeks or longer.
 Sometimes your stools can be hard and dry.

 Constipation is one of the most common digestive problems in the United States.
 Approximately